crandylb/stage2-1/README.txt

 This file is the object code output of the yasm assembler.
-It is created by: make stage2.o or by running yasm directly from the command line with: yasm stage2.asm -w -l stage2.lst -f elf32 -g stabs -o stage2.o Note the yasm option switches used here:
+It is created by: make stage2.o or by running yasm directly from the command line with: yasm stage2.asm -w -l stage2.lst -f elf32 -o stage2.o Note the yasm option switches used here:
-   -w -- inhibits warning messages, omit this if warnings will be useful to you -l stage2.lst -- produces the listing file described below -f elf32 -- produces object format for 32-bit x86 compatible with gcc -m32 -g stabs -- produces symbol table for debugging compatible with gdb and ddd -o stage2.o -- defines the name of the output file
+   -w -- inhibits warning messages, omit this if warnings will be useful to you -l stage2.lst -- produces the listing file described below -f elf32 -- produces object format for 32-bit x86 compatible with gcc -m32 -o stage2.o -- defines the name of the output file

 stage2.lst